 FORESTLAND CONSERVATION REVOLVING LOAN FUND via VERMONT LAND TRUST | 2014 - 2021 | $300,000

 This loan allowed the Vermont Land Trust to acquire almost 6,000 acres of intact forestland in the Worcester Range, as part of a plan to conserve a total of 19,000 acres.
-Acquisition of this property will help the Land Trust:
+Acquisition of this property helped the Land Trust:

 - Secure Federal Forest Legacy funding to permanently protect the property as working forest;